 It will show you the file size underneath the optimized GIF.
 As you can see, it is 290 KB now.
 So that is a decrease in file size by 67.88%!
 Awesome.
 I then click on the “Save” button.
 (Note: I normally aim for 100 KB or under for all the images you see on my websites.
 However, when it comes to animated GIFs, I relax my rule a bit)

-Then simply upload it to your WordPress post like normal and that’s it!
-It is important to upload the GIFs on your own website.
-This way if you are using a CDN and fast web server they will load faster.
-However, like I did below in the caption, always make sure you link back to GIPHY to give credit where it is due.
+Then simply upload it to your WordPress post like normal.
+It’s important to upload the GIFs on your own website.
+This way if you are using a CDN and fast webserver they will load faster.

 I also mentioned earlier that I would get into image compression plugins.
 I use the ShortPixel WordPress plugin on all my sites.
 While it’s out of the box compression is amazing, I don’t rely on it to compress huge 1 MB images.
 The important part when it comes to an animated GIF is the conversion of it to the smaller

 .webp format.
 After converting it to WebP, it drops down to 149 KB. 👏